User Guide: 2 Autoplot Methods

 Introduction

-Package ggspectra extends ggplot2 with stats, geoms and annotations suitable for light spectra.
+Package ggspectra extends ggplot2 with stats, geoms and annotations suitable for light and radiation spectra.
 It also defines ggplot() and autoplot() methods specialized for the classes defined in package photobiology for storing different types of spectral data.
 This vignette describes the use of these autoplot() methods.

 library(ggplot2)